IATI/CSV2IATI-backend/README.rst

 Standandalone script
 ^^^^^^^^^^^^^^^^^^^^

-The repository also contains a standandlone script, without a web interface bu this is curerntly **very out of date**.
+The repository also contains a standandlone script, without a web interface but this is curerntly **very out of date**.

 The script takes two arguments: the source CSV file and the mapping.
 These must be provided as full URLs, even if they are only on your computer.
 For example: